dribnet/purvs/README.md

 ## PS4 MDDN 342 2018
+30/10/2018

+FINAL VERSION - A WEEK IN THE LIFE OF A CHRISTMAS TREE

+I am happy with my change of design, I really like the idea of 'a week in the life of a christmas tree'.

+The tour starts off the week before chirstmas, where the trees are growing in a christmas tree farm (hence the grid formation), in somw snow banks.
+An addition I added at the last minute was 'snow contours'.
+I decided to add this in order to give the landscape some subtle dimension.

+The tour then goes to zoom in.
+The contours are gone but there are presents starting to apear (this is supposed to represent a family buying the tree.
+The next zoom in introduces some more presents, a calendar, and decorations on the tree.
+The lights are subtly animated.
+The date is the 23rd, a couple of days before chirstmas.

+The next zoom is the 25th, christmas day.
+There are more presents.
+The next zoom is two days after christmas, the decorations are turned off, and the tree is begining to droop.

+The last zoom is the 31st, the last day of the year.
+The christmas tree is dead.

+If had to have a narrative for this, I would say it shows the commericalisation of christmas, and how fleeting and weird the tradition of having a tree for a couple of days is.
+In reflection on this asignment, I found the code quite hard at the start.
+But once I got into it and began to make a decent effort in order to understand it, it was very easy to use.
+The code for the animation was a little confusing but I ended up basing my code of the example code, so it was fine.

+I have really enjoyed these last two years in creative coding, it has definitly been my favourite course so far.
+Thank you Tom and Pheobe for making it so fun, and for helping me make cool things for my portfolio :)

 29/10/2018
 I have made the skeleton.
 I also made every zoom smaller by one, as when I zoomed in to the last zoom it was too close.
 I also have made a calendar which apears on the 23rd, 25th, 27th, 31st.

 I have made the zoom for 7 begin to make the tree look like it is 'decaying'.
 I have also staggard the adition of presents so that they add in the 'lead up' to christmas.
 I think the things I will add after this point, is the skeleton on the tree (on zoom 8), and I will also add a calendar.
 If I have time I will add a background other than white.